BlueAnanas/ZebrasToggleSneak/README.md

 ***

 #### Compile ZebrasToggleSneak
-1. Execute `gradle setupDecompWorkspace`.
+1. Execute `gradlew setupDecompWorkspace`.
 This sets up Forge and downloads the necessary libraries to build ZebrasToggleSneak.
 This might take some time, be patient.
     * You will generally only have to do this once until the Forge version in `build.properties` changes.
-    * Just in case that there are obscure fails execute `gradle cleanCache setupDecompWorkspace --refresh-dependencies`
+    * Just in case that there are obscure fails execute `gradlew cleanCache setupDecompWorkspace --refresh-dependencies`
-    * If you are using eclipse setup your class mappings with `gradle eclipse`
+    * If you are using eclipse setup your class mappings with `gradlew eclipse`
-2. Execute `gradle build`.
+2. Execute `gradlew build`.
 If you did everything right, `BUILD SUCCESSFUL` will be displayed after it finishes.
 This should be relatively quick.
     * If you see `BUILD FAILED`, check the error output (it should be right around `BUILD FAILED`), fix everything (if possible), and try again.
 3. Go to `mcdev\ZebrasToggleSneak\build\libs`.You should see
-    * a `.jar` file named `#.#.#zebrastogglesneak-universal-<version>.jar`.
+    * a `.jar` file named `zebrastogglesneak-<mc-version>-<mod-version>.jar`.
-    * further source and deobf jars.
+    * a source jar.
-4. Copy the universal jar file into your Minecraft mods/<mcversion> folder, and you are done!
+4. Copy the first jar file into your Minecraft mods/<mc-version> folder, and you are done!
+If you're not on Windows, you'll probably need to use `./gradlew` instead of `gradlew`

 #### Updating Your Repository
 In order to get the most up-to-date builds, you'll have to periodically update your local repository.